kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 #### Offline License

-For an **Offline License**, you need to provide the **License Key** and **License File** either as a secret or Helm parameter.
+For an **Offline License**, supply both the **License Key** and **License File** as either Kubernetes secrets or Helm parameters.
-Creating a secret is generally considered a "safer" option because it does not expose sensitive license info in the Helm chart values.
+Using secrets is safer, as it prevents exposing sensitive license information in Helm chart values.

 The Kubernetes secret needs to contain 2 entries: `license.lic` and `LICENSE_KEY`.
 To create the secret with the **License Key** and **License File**, run the following command: